catherinedevlin/reddit-to-sqlite/README.md

 reaching the most recent comment that is already recorded in the database.
 However, if you're interested in comment scores, you may want to impose a longer `--comment_reload`, since scores may keep changing for longer than a single day after the comment is posted.

+## Notes

+- `author` is saved in case-sensitive form, so case-insensitive searching with `LIKE` may be helpful.